-“Where will the money come from?
-Hopefully not me.”
-One of the consequences of the pandemic has been the large amount of debt the federal government has created because of the relief payments made to individuals and businesses.
-The books will need to be balanced.
-Changing the rules on estate taxes might be part of the solution.
-This will have wealthy clients concerned.
-How can they protect their assets for intergenerational wealth transfer?
+One of the consequences of the COVID-19 pandemic has been the large amount of federal debt created from the relief payments made to individuals and businesses.
+The books will need to be balanced, and changing the rules on estate taxes might be part of the solution.
+Estate tax changes will have wealthy clients concerned.

-Eleven Steps Clients Can Take to Facilitate Intergenerational Wealth Transfer
+11 Steps Clients Can Take to Facilitate Intergenerational Wealth Transfer Planning

 Estate planning is complex.
-Developing a solution is often a combined effort involving the client and their accountant, estate attorney, financial planner, financial advisor, and insurance agent.
+Developing a solution is often a combined effort that involves the client and their accountant, estate attorney, financial planner, financial advisor, and insurance agent.
 You may be playing more than one of these roles.
-This should be a benefit you can supply as an advisory service, not casual advice you are expected to dispense for free.
+You can supply this benefit as a paid advisory service, not casual advice given for free.

 Simple Steps Clients Can Take

-1. Gift Assets Now: The estate tax exemption also counts for gifts made during your lifetime.
-Giving shares of stock as a gift to your heirs now can be a good strategy.
-That way, the shares are out of your estate.
+The estate tax exemption also counts for gifts made during the client’s lifetime.
+Giving shares of stock as a gift now can be a good strategy.
+That way, the shares are out of your client’s estate.

 Steps Involving Other Professionals

-5. Set Up a Life Insurance Trust: The policy is out of your estate.
-It needs to be out of your name and in the trust for at least three years.
+Setting up a life insurance trust removes the policy from your client’s estate.
+The policy needs to be out of your client’s name and in the trust for at least three years.
 Premiums are paid by the trust, not the individual.
-This keeps the proceeds from the policy out of your estate, reducing the taxable amount.
+This keeps the proceeds from the policy out of your client’s estate, reducing the taxable amount.

-6. Obtain Second to Die Insurance: This can be a good vehicle for the life insurance trust.
-Two people, often spouses, are named on the insurance policy.
-It only pays off after the death of the second named individual.
+Second-to-Die insurance can be a good vehicle for the life insurance trust.
+Two people, often spouses, are named on the insurance policy, and it only pays off after the death of the second named individual.

-7. Establish a Trust: You gift assets to a trust.
-The value is counted at that moment towards your estate and gift tax exclusion.
-Future appreciation after transfer isn’t your problem because the assets are out of your name.
-The key word with trusts is "irrevocable."
-You can’t change your mind and decide to spend the money.
-This is where you and your client get the lawyers.
+Your client gifts assets to a trust.
+The value is counted at that moment towards your client’s estate and gift tax exclusion.
+Future appreciation after transfer isn’t your client’s problem, because the assets are out of their name.

-8. Look into Key Man Insurance: The primary purpose is to create liquidity to allow the deceased partner’s heirs to be bought out.
-It’s a life insurance policy owned by the company.
+The primary purpose of Key Man insurance is to create liquidity to allow the deceased partner’s heirs to be bought out.
+The Key Man is a life insurance policy owned by the company.
 Upon the death of a partner, it pays out.
 The heirs receive money instead of an illiquid asset.